bitwebs/bitdrive/README.md

 Note that currently watching will not notify you of changes in mounts.
 You will need to listen on all the mounted drives manually.

-### Hyperdrive Mounting
+### Bitdrive Mounting
-Hyperdrive supports "mounting" other Hyperdrives at paths within a parent drive.
+Bitdrive supports "mounting" other Bitdrives at paths within a parent drive.
 This means that if your friend has a photo album drive, you can nest their drive within your own by calling `myDrive.mount('photos/my-friends-album', <my-friends-album-key>)`.

 This feature is useful for composing larger collections out of smaller shareable units, or for aggregating content from many users into one aggregate drive.
 One pattern you might want to try is a "group" where each user has a structured drive with standard directory names within a parent (i.e. `my-group/userA/docs`, `my-group/userB/docs`).
 Using this pattern, it's easy to aggregate all "docs" with a recursive readdir over the group.

 #### `drive.mount(name, key, opts, cb)`

-Mounts another Hyperdrive at the specified mountpoint.
+Mounts another Bitdrive at the specified mountpoint.

 If a `version` is specified in the options, then the mountpoint will reference a static checkout (it will never update).